 Peru is the 9th largest coffee producer and is well known for its Organic and Fairtrade coffee.
 It’s particularly notable for its diversity of growing environments.
 Coffee is grown on small farms throughout the country, which spans from the Pacific Ocean across the Andes Mountains to the Amazon rainforest.
-As a result, Peruvian coffee has a rich array of different flavor profiles.
+As a result, Peruvian coffee has a rich array of different flavour profiles.

 As the second-largest producer in Central America, Coffee accounts for nearly 40% of Guatemala’s agricultural exports.
 It specializes in shade-grown Arabica beans, which have become an important part of the small nation’s economy.
-Despite a favorable growing environment, Guatemala is a challenging place to grow coffee.
+Despite a favourable growing environment, Guatemala is a challenging place to grow coffee.
 It is plagued by natural disasters like hurricanes, earthquakes, and volcanic eruptions that can disrupt coffee production for months or years.

 Related: Guatemalan Coffee Guide: Buying and Brewing Tips

 Though the 11th largest coffee producer overall, Mexico is the world’s largest provider of Organic coffee.
 And we are increasingly seeing high-end single-origin beans emerging from the country.
 However, Mexico’s most famous contribution to coffee culture might be cafe de olla, which translates as “pot coffee.”
-This hot and spicy beverage pairs dark roast beans with cinnamon, piloncillo sugar, and other flavorful add-ins like orange peel, cloves, and star anise.
+This hot and spicy beverage pairs dark roast beans with cinnamon, piloncillo sugar, and other flavourful add-ins like orange peel, cloves, and star anise.

 Related: Best Mexican Coffee Beans (Reviews and Buying Guide)

 Nicaragua is the 12th largest coffee producer in the world, with most farms concentrated in the northern region of the country.
 Coffee is among Nicaragua’s biggest exports, having grown there commercially since 1850.
-Its coffee production employs roughly 330,000 people or 15% of the labor force.
+Its coffee production employs roughly 330,000 people or 15% of the labour force.
 In recent years, Nicaragua has gained a reputation for high-quality coffee, largely thanks to improved infrastructure and processing.
 This is an origin poised to be among the world’s best.

 Related: Nicaragua Coffee: Buying, Brewing and Roasting Tips